ManagedKube/kubernetes-ops/docs/the-manual-way.md

 ## Easy route

-Change directory to: `<repo root>/tf-environments/dev/aws/vpc`
+Change directory to: `<repo root>/tf-environments/aws/dev/dev/vpc`

-You will have to change the `bucket` in the `<repo root>/tf-environments/dev/aws/terragrunt.hcl` file.
-S3 bucket names has to be globally unique which means it can only exist once in the all of AWS.
-The easiest way is to change the `1234` in the bucket name to some other random number.
+A note about the Terraform statestore.
+We are using S3 for the statestore and S3 bucket names has to be globally unique.
+The file `<repo root>/tf-environments/aws/dev/terragrunt.hcl` holds the state store configurations.
+It is set to `kubernetes-ops-tf-state-${get_aws_account_id()}-terraform-state`.
+It puts your AWS Account ID in there as the "unique" key.

 Run:
 ```